thenativeweb/codingcircle/README.md

 So far, the following exercises have been covered:

-- [Remove k-th last element](./removekthlastelement/) – removing the k-th last element from a single-linked list
+- [Autocomplete](./autocomplete/) – implement an autocomplete feature using a trie
-- [Running median](./runningmedian/) – calculating the running median of a sequence of numbers
+- [Remove k-th last element](./removekthlastelement/) – remove the k-th last element from a single-linked list
-- [Trie](./trie/) – implementing an autocomplete feature using a trie
+- [Running median](./runningmedian/) – calculate the running median of a sequence of numbers

 ## Running quality assurance